Something went wrong

 7.1M185,324

-With 169,797,916.341 gallons of heating oil delivered to Sussex houses last winter, the Sussex community looks to its 35 oil companies when temperatures dip.
+With 169,797,916.341 gallons of oil delivered to Sussex residences last winter, the Sussex community depends on its 44 oil companies when temperatures dip.
 Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Sussex, two of the closest terminals are Sunoco in Linden, NJ and Sunoco in Linden, NJ.
-Then, the truck delivers the fuel oil to residences and companies throughout Sussex and the surrounding area.
+Then, the truck delivers the number two heating oil to homes and businesses throughout Sussex and the surrounding region.